metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 If all validations pass, the orchestrator MUST mark the key generation as successful and inform all participants accordingly.

 _Note_: The verified partial and aggregated public keys, as well as the aggregated signature, MAY serve additional purposes.
-For example, the aggregated signature can fulfill Ethereum’s validator requirement for a proof-of-key-ownership message signed with the validator’s private key.
+For example, the aggregated signature can fulfill Ethereum’s validator requirement for a signed deposit message.

 #### Unsuccessful Completion